pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 #### BagIt

-Either don't delete anything or store bags in GCS and delete the parent directory, relying on versioning.
+Either don't delete anything or store Bags in GCS and delete the parent directory, relying on versioning.

 #### OCFL